Altinity/clickhouse-operator/docs/security_hardening.md

             key: AWS_ACCESS_KEY_ID
 ```

-Under the hood, secrets can be mapped to environment variables and referred in XML configuration files using ```from_env``` syntax.
+Under the hood, secrets settings are mapped to environment variables and referred in XML configuration files using ```from_env``` syntax.
 So the snippet above is equivalent to the following:

 ```yaml
 spec: